 The integrative medical team at Summit Medical Care Center provides a range of therapies to relieve pain caused by sciatic nerve pain.
 We see patients throughout the Greater Denver area including Broomfield, Boulder, Westminster, Louisville, Superior, Lafayette and many other communities.

 We understand the effects of sciatica pain and how it can keep you from enjoying the activities you love most.
 At our clinic, we strive to help you understand how sciatica may be affecting your lifestyle and implement the proper steps to help you become pain free today.
+After determining the cause of your sciatica, we will develop an individualized plan that works for you.

 If you are experiencing back pain (more specifically in the lower part), a burning sensation, numbness, or tingling radiating from the lower back and upper buttock down the back of the thigh to the back of the leg, sciatica may be the culprit.